kjaymiller/Opensearch-Langchain-OpenAI-RAG-Pattern-Python/README.md

 ## Getting Started

-This repo uses a jupyter notebook to walk through the process of creating an OpenSearch datastore in Aiven and searching against it using the OpenAI API.
+This repo uses a jupyter notebook to walk through the process of creating an OpenSearch datastore in Aiven and searching against it using LangChain.

+## Prequisites

+To complete this lab you will need to ensure the following are completed.

 ### Setup your Aiven Account